Spencer Pratt explains why Lisa Kudrow is ‘rudest celebrity he’s ever met’

 ‘Hands down one of the worst humans I’ve ever come in contact with,’ he said

-Spencer Pratt has explained why he described Lisa Kudrow as “one of the worst humans” he’s ever met.
+Spencer Pratt has explained himself after describing Lisa Kudrow as “one of the worst humans” he’s ever met.

 The US TV personality made the claim about the Friends star in response to a fan who asked him to name the rudest celebrity he’s ever met.